lucasswed/Easter_hackaton/README.md

 ## Description

-A terminal-basaed automated portfolio generator for 42 students to list their projects and progression of the cursus!
+A terminal-based automated portfolio generator for 42 students to list their projects and progression of the cursus!

 ## Start using